What is Fractionated Coconut Oil? And Why You Should Use it

-Of course, it’s also an appropriate moisturizer for run of the mill dry skin.
+Of course, it’s also an appropriate moisturizer for run-of-the-mill dry skin.
 For particularly concentrated areas of dryness such as the heels or hands, massage the oil into the area and cover with socks or gloves overnight.
 In the morning, chances are you’ll see a notably softened texture on the skin.

 5) Use for UV Protection

-Your body needs sun for optimal health.
+Your body needs the sun for optimal health.
 However, too much of a good thing can be detrimental.
 Excess sun exposure to UV rays can cause all sorts of health ailments, from sunburn to eye damage to an increased risk for skin cancer.

-On a day to day basis, one of the most common issues with excess sun exposure is that it dries out the skin and hair.
+On a day-to-day basis, one of the most common issues with excess sun exposure is that it dries out the skin and hair.
 Not only does this dryness not feel good, but it can result in increased visible signs of aging and weaken the hair, making it brittle and more prone to breakage.